donpir/polywc/README.md

 Briefly with this license:

- - Freedom to modify and distribute modified copies of POLYWC-DATA-TABLE, distributing the source code and releasing it with the same LGPL license;
+ - Freedom to modify and distribute modified copies of _polywc-data-table_, distributing the source code and releasing it with the same LGPL license;
  - You can dynamically (not statically) link POLYWC-DATA-TABLE library in a proprietary software, keeping the JS files as they are.